microsoft/msquic/.github/CONTRIBUTING.md

   - [Process and Restrictions](#process-and-restrictions)
   - [Tests](#tests)

+> **Important** - Since much of MsQuic is directly included in the Windows kernel, we have to take certain precautions to protect from any bug being introduced (accidental or otherwise).
+We are still working on bringing up the necessary tests and CI systems for these purposes.
+Until they are completely onboarded, any external contributions to the [core](../src/core) or kernel mode files in the [platform](../src/platform) will not be accepted.
+This is only a **temporary restriction** and will hopefully be removed in the coming months.

 ## Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Microsoft Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with additional questions or comments.